sbug51/KC-Riff/docs/gpu.md

 ### Linux Suspend Resume

-On linux, after a suspend/resume cycle, sometimes Ollama will fail to discover your NVIDIA GPU, and fallback to running on the CPU.
+On linux, after a suspend/resume cycle, sometimes kc-riff will fail to discover your NVIDIA GPU, and fallback to running on the CPU.
 You can workaround this driver bug by reloading the NVIDIA UVM driver with `sudo rmmod nvidia_uvm && sudo modprobe nvidia_uvm`

 ## AMD Radeon
-Ollama supports the following AMD GPUs:
+kc-riff supports the following AMD GPUs:

 ### Linux Support
 | Family         | Cards and accelerators                                                                                                               |